 under Section 12.02 or failure under minimum balance per Section 12.02 occurs.

 13.01 PARLIAMENTARY AUTHORITY: The rules contained in the current edition of ROBERT’S RULES OF ORDER NEWLY REVISED shall govern the Caucus in all cases to which they are applicable.
 If these by-laws and/or any special rules of order the Caucus may adopt are inconsistent with the rules contained in the current edition of ROBERT’S RULES OF ORDER NEWLY REVISED, the by-laws and/or special rules of order shall govern.

 15.01 STANDING RULES: The Caucus may, from time to time, adopt standing rules governing certain business of the Board.
-These standing rules may be changed by a two-thirds majority of the Board or a majority vote of the membership.
+These standing rules may be changed by a two-thirds majority of the Board or membership present at a regular or special meeting.
 Where standing rules and by-laws are in conflict, the by-laws shall govern.

 16.01 ESTABLISHMENT: Consistent with the laws of the State of Texas and Rules of the Texas Ethics Commission governing Political Action Committees, the Caucus may maintain a Political Action Committee (PAC) for the endorsement and promotion of candidates or any other direct political advocacy permitted by Section 527 of the Internal Revenue Code.
 The name of this organization is the “Houston GLBT Political Caucus PAC.”
 The treasurer of the PAC shall be appointed by the president with the consent of the Board of Trustees and shall maintain a designation of treasurer with the Texas Ethics Commission.
 The board members shall serve as officers of the PAC.
 All members of the Caucus are members of its PAC.
 All by-laws of the Caucus shall govern the business and activities of its PAC.